Popcorn Time Ransomware Description

 Apparently, the makers of the 'Popcorn Time' Ransomware may be willing to provide a free decryptor to users who are prepared to spread the threat to their friends.
 Do not believe that paying the ransom would help poor people in Syria have shelter and food.
 There is no evidence that your money is used to fund such a noble cause.
 The claims laid in the notification above are aimed to lure users into paying the ransom.
 Variants of the 'Popcorn Time' Ransomware appear to ask for a payment amounting between 0.5 Bitcoin and 1 Bitcoin, which corresponds to 385 USD and 770 USD.
 Security experts remind that users can counter threats like the 'Popcorn Time' Ransomware quite easily.
 Your best defense against the 'Popcorn Time' Ransomware is to have backups stored on unmapped drives that include cloud services like Google Drive and Dropbox.
 You will need a reputable anti-malware utility to eliminate the 'Popcorn Time' Ransomware and secure a clean slate to restore your data.

-to Detect Popcorn Time Ransomware * SpyHunter's free version is only for malware detection.
+to Detect Popcorn Time Ransomware * SpyHunter's scanner is only for malware detection.
 If SpyHunter detects malware on your PC, you will need to purchase SpyHunter's malware removal tool to remove the malware threats.
 Read more on SpyHunter.
 If you no longer wish to have SpyHunter installed on your computer, follow these steps to uninstall SpyHunter.

 Security Doesn't Let You Download SpyHunter or Access the Internet?